MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 The available settings are:

-- **Send email receipt to all recipients**: Specify whether respondents should receive an email confirmation of their responses.
-This setting is enabled only when **Only people in my organization can respond** is turned on and **Anonymize responses** is turned off.
+- **Send confirmation email to respondents**: Specify whether respondents should receive an email confirmation of their responses.
+This setting is enabled only when **Only people in my organization can respond** is turned on and **Anonymous responses** is turned off.
 By default, this setting is turned off.

     When you turn on this setting, your respondents will see the option **Send me an email receipt of my responses** after completing a survey.
 After submitting responses, respondents will then receive a confirmation email, which includes a thank-you message and link to view their responses.

-- **Receive email notifications for every response**: Specify whether you need an email notification whenever a response is submitted.
+- **Receive an email when a survey is submitted**: Specify whether you need an email notification whenever a response is submitted.
 By default, this setting is turned off.

 ![Notifications settings](media/notifications-setting.png "Notifications settings")